 Can loteprednol eye drops cause problems?

 Along with their useful effects, eye drops can cause unwanted side-effects although not everyone experiences them.
 The table below contains the most common ones associated with loteprednol eye drops.
 You will find a full list in the manufacturer's information leaflet supplied with your drops.
 Unwanted effects often improve as your body adjusts to a new medicine but speak with your doctor or pharmacist if any of the following continue or become troublesome.

 Occasionally people can be allergic to eye drops, particularly if the eye drops contain a preservative.
 If you notice a rash around your eyes, or any swelling or itching, stop using the drops and contact a doctor for advice.
+Long-term use of preserved eye drops may lead to eye irritation and symptoms of dry eyes.
 If you experience any other symptoms which you think may be due to the eye drops, speak with your doctor or pharmacist for further advice.